How to Start Growing Microgreens: A Beginner's Guide

 Multiple per shelf: Remember that starter rack we recommended?
 You can fit three 10x10 trays per shelf, giving you 12 trays total capacity.
 That's a lot of variety testing potential.

-Compatible with reusable mediums: Works perfectly with our 10x10 Reusable Grow Mediums available in both silicone and stainless steel.
-While they are slotted trays, rather than mesh, they still work wonderfully with the medium.
+Compatible with reusable silicone grow mediums: Works perfectly with our 10x10 reusable silicone grow medium.
+While they are slotted trays rather than mesh, they still work wonderfully with the medium.

 Dimensions: Outer: 10½" x 10½" x 1¼" | Shallow depth: 1¼"